WorkerFramework/worker-framework/worker-core.md

 ### Configuration

- The application does not require any environment variables to be set.
-However, if you are not running on the Marathon platform you will likely need to set the `caf.appname` variable to provide a `ServicePath` to `worker-core`.
+ The following environment variables can optionally be set:
+ - caf.appname: manual service name to be set if not in a Marathon environment

 ### Starting the application

  The following command-line should start the application: